gStarhigh/pro4/README.md

 - Step 35: In the terminal type: python3 manage.py migrate

-The next step is only if you use Cloudinary to store your files.
-If not, jump to step...

 - Step 36: Login or create an account at [Cloudinary](https://cloudinary.com/).

 - Step 37: Copy your CLOUDINARY_URL from the Dashboard.

 Add the following code to your env.py file: